groupby/gb-android-tracker-client/README.md

         at java.lang.Thread.run(Thread.java:923)
 ```

-In the real world, you should re-use your tracker instance across the lifetime of your app, not creating a new instance each time you want to send a beacon.
+In the real world, you should re-use your tracker instance across the lifetime of your app, not create a new instance each time you want to send a beacon.
 These code examples create new tracker instances each time for demonstration purposes.

 ## Event types